SolarNetwork/nifty-tou/docs/md/nifty-tou.intrange.of.md

 ## IntRange.of() method

-Create a singleton range, where the minimum and maximum are equal.
+Create a singleton range, where the minimum and maximum values are equal.

 **Signature:**